 Rise of Smart and Sustainable Commercial Spaces

-Egypt’s commercial real estate sector is shifting towards smart and sustainable buildings, driven by government policies, investor demand, and corporate sustainability goals.
+The market is shifting towards smart and sustainable buildings, driven by government policies, investor demand, and corporate sustainability goals.
 Developers are integrating eco-friendly designs, solar energy systems, and water reuse technologies to minimize environmental footprint and lower operational expenses.
 Moreover, LEED-certified office buildings and eco-friendly retail spaces are gaining popularity, which is acting as a crucial growth-inducing factor.
 Businesses are prioritizing green certifications to enhance brand reputation and attract eco-conscious tenants.
-For instance, in February 2025, Earth Development launched operations in Egypt, planning to invest EGP 30 Billion in sustainable and innovative real estate projects to support market growth and contribute to the country's expanding real estate sector.
-Furthermore, this trend aligns with Egypt’s Vision 2030 initiative, emphasizing sustainability and modern infrastructure in urban development.
+For instance, in February 2025, Earth Development launched operations in Egypt, planning to invest EGP 30 Billion (about USD 596.7 Million) in sustainable and innovative real estate projects.
+This is favorably contributing to the Egypt commercial real estate market growth.
+Furthermore, this trend aligns with the country's Vision 2030 initiative, emphasizing sustainability and modern infrastructure in urban development.

 Increasing Foreign Direct Investment (FDI) in Commercial Real Estate

-Egypt’s commercial real estate market is attracting strong foreign investment, driven by economic reforms, infrastructure projects, and incentives for international developers.
+The market is attracting strong foreign investment, driven by economic reforms, infrastructure projects, and incentives for international developers.
 The government has eased ownership regulations for foreign investors, encouraging large-scale projects in business districts, retail centers, and logistics parks.
 The New Administrative Capital is a focal point for global investors, offering state-of-the-art commercial spaces and smart city infrastructure.
 Demand from Gulf investors, European firms, and multinational corporations is rising, further fueling market expansion.
-For instance, according to industry reports, it was estimated that GCC investments in Egypt’s real estate sector reached USD 115 billion in 2023.
+For instance, according to industry reports, it was estimated that GCC investments in Egypt's real estate sector reached USD 115 Billion in 2023.
 In line with this, approximately 60% of GCC nationals’ own property, and 94% of wealthy investors plan to expand their real estate holdings in Egypt.
-Besides this, Egypt’s strategic location and economic policies position it as a key commercial hub in the MENA region.
+Besides this, the country's strategic location and economic policies further enhances the Egypt commercial real estate market outlook.

 Expansion of Logistics and Industrial Real Estate